factcast/factcast/factcast-site/documentation/content/setup/_index.md

 [menu.main]
 parent = ""
-identifier = "setup_client"
+identifier = "setup"
-weight = 30
+weight = 18

 +++

-This section will walk you through using a remote FactCast Server as a consumer/procuder.
+This section will walk you through the many options of how to setup and operate FactCast.

 {{< children nohidden="true" >}}